Braeden57/XP-System/README.md

 This school project is for my teacher to have students log in and check out their XP and assignments.
 This website application is not available online, this is just a locally run website at our school.
+To create a teacher, it must be done by a site admin.
+You'll need to create the site admin in the database in a collection called `users` and set insert a document formatted as shown:
+`
+{
+  "_id": your generated id,
+  "role": "Admin",
+  "name": your name,
+  "email": your email,
+  "password": your encrypted password
+}
+`

 ### Requirements :
 1. [Node.js](https://nodejs.org/en/)